iris-dni/iris-service/iris/service/content/petition/confirmation.rst

     ...     owner={"mobile": "555 1234"}
     ... )

-The data needed to be stored in the confirmation data peroperty must contain the petition id::
+The data needed to be stored in the confirmation data property must contain the petition id::

     >>> data = {